 There are a variety of ways that a Kubernetes cluster can be misconfigured.
 Below are some gathered techniques for diagnosing cluster issues vs Container Agent issues.
-In time hopefully these will be codified in a diagnostic tool for customers to run in their clusters.
+Our support team has also developed a tool to help diagnose common Container Agent issues that can be found here:

 Check Kubernetes API service IP